 Young lion, feeding on a white-bearded wildebeest (Connochaetes mearnsi), Tarangire National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

 Water bugs, eating from a drowned dragonfly, Mysore, Karnataka, India.
 (Photo copyright © by Kaj Halberg)

-White-chinned petrels (Procellaria aequinoctialis), feeding on a dead fish, south of Cape of Good Hope, South Africa.
+White-chinned petrels, feeding on a dead fish, south of Cape of Good Hope, South Africa.
 The pale bird to the left is a Cape petrel (Daption capense).
 (Photo copyright © by Kaj Halberg)

-More pictures of Nephila spiders may be seen elsewhere on this website, see Nature: Cobwebs.
+More pictures of Nephila species and many other spiders may be seen on the page Animals: Cobwebs.

 Female Nephila pilipes, sitting in its huge web, which contains many remains of its prey, Basianshan National Forest, Taiwan.
 (Photo copyright © by Kaj Halberg)

-This large Taiwan toad (Bufo bankorensis) is swallowing a one-foot-long earth worm, Malabang National Forest, Hsinshu, Taiwan.
+This large Taiwan toad in Malabang National Forest, near Hsinshu, is swallowing a one-foot-long earth worm.
 Note the poison gland behind the eye.
 (Photo copyright © by Kaj Halberg)